danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

     ![Filling Image 1](Images/IMG_5149.png)

-1. Fill a container with water and use it to fill a blunt tip syringe.
+1. Fill a container with water and fill a blunt tip syringe from it.
+    - We are using 10 mL Syringes with 22 gauge 1 inch long Blunt Tip Needles.

     ![Filling Image 2](Images/IMG_5158.png)

 1. Hold the pouch vertically and fill with water using the syringe.
 Use a predetermined volume of water if one has been calculated or experimentally determined.
+    - In mock HASELs with a channel connecting the actuating chambers with the pump chamber, fill the pouch with enough water to fill the actuating chambers and channel completely.

     ![Filling Image 3](Images/IMG_5151.png)